lyhsieh/NTHU-Machine-Learning/Final-Project-Behavior-Classification-of-Exposition-Visitors/README.md

 ## Others
 Other details and discussion are stored in the .pdf file.
 Please find reference there if you're interested.
-* [Reference](https://github.com/LeoTheBestCoder/NTHU-Machine-Learning/tree/main/Final-Project-Behavior-Classification-of-Exposition-Visitors/Reference): the [`report.pdf`](https://github.com/LeoTheBestCoder/NTHU-Machine-Learning/blob/main/Final-Project-Behavior-Classification-of-Exposition-Visitors/Reference/final_project_report_16.pdf) and [`poster.pdf`](https://github.com/LeoTheBestCoder/NTHU-Machine-Learning/blob/main/Final-Project-Behavior-Classification-of-Exposition-Visitors/Reference/final_project_poster_16.pdf) can help you understand more details.
+* `Reference`: [`report.pdf`](https://github.com/LeoTheBestCoder/NTHU-Machine-Learning/blob/main/Final-Project-Behavior-Classification-of-Exposition-Visitors/Reference/final_project_report_16.pdf) and [`poster.pdf`](https://github.com/LeoTheBestCoder/NTHU-Machine-Learning/blob/main/Final-Project-Behavior-Classification-of-Exposition-Visitors/Reference/final_project_poster_16.pdf) can help you understand more details.
-* src/note.md: Summarize how our code works and the purposes of each files.
+* `src`: [`note.md`](https://github.com/LeoTheBestCoder/NTHU-Machine-Learning/blob/main/Final-Project-Behavior-Classification-of-Exposition-Visitors/src/note.md) summarizes how our code works and the purposes of each files.